The 2020 Sales Tax Holiday has passed. Check back in the summer for information about the 2021 holiday.

-During the annual Sales Tax Holiday, a variety of back-to-school essentials are exempt from the state's 6% Sales Tax and any applicable local taxes.
+During the annual Sales Tax Holiday, a variety of purchases are exempt from the state's 6% Sales Tax and any applicable local taxes.
 Tax-free items range from clothing, accessories, and shoes to school supplies, backpacks, and computers.
-Shoppers will also find tax-free items for their home or dorm room.
+As long as an item is eligible, it is tax-free whether purchased in-store or online.

 Did you know?

 - The Sales Tax Holiday in South Carolina first started in 2000.

 - In past years, shoppers have saved between $2 million and $3 million during the weekend.